firewraith2/wanimation-test/docs/README.md

 2. **Adjust your configuration**

-    Set your preferred **min density**, **displace object**, **chunk sizes**, and enable **Intra Frame** or **Inter Frame** scans if needed.
+    Set your preferred **min density**, **displace sprite**, **chunk sizes**, and enable **Intra Frame** or **Inter Frame** scans if needed.

-    You can also set up your Animation Settings — define how many animations your object has and how the frames are arranged.
+    You can also set up your Animation Settings — define how many animations your sprite has and how the frames are arranged.

-3. **Hit “Generate Object”**
+3. **Hit “Generate Sprite”**

-    The tool will automatically build your object and organize everything into the correct structure.
+    The tool will automatically build your sprite and organize everything into the correct structure.

     After generation, the console will display a summary with useful stats such as:

     ```
-    Object Info:
+    Sprite Info:
-    ❔ Maximum Memory Used by Animation: 28
+    [INFO] Maximum Memory Used by Animation: 18
-    ❔ Total Colors Used: 48
+    [INFO] Total Colors Used: 32
-    ❔ Total Unique Chunks: 29
+    [INFO] Total Unique Chunks: 38

     Frames Info:
-    Frame-1: Total Chunks = 15 and Memory = 27
+    [INFO] Frame-1: Total Chunks = 11 and Memory Usage = 16
-    Frame-2: Total Chunks = 13 and Memory = 28
+    [INFO] Frame-2: Total Chunks = 10 and Memory Usage = 18
-    Frame-3: Total Chunks = 13 and Memory = 28
+    [INFO] Frame-3: Total Chunks = 10 and Memory Usage = 15
+    [INFO] Frame-4: Total Chunks = 9 and Memory Usage = 13
     ```

-    If your object exceeds the game’s limits, the tool will warn you in the console so you can tweak your settings or simplify your sprite.
+    If your sprite exceeds the game’s limits, the tool will warn you in the console so you can tweak your settings or simplify your sprite.

-Once complete, you’ll find the output in a new folder named **object** inside your selected directory.
+Once complete, you’ll find the output in a new folder named **sprite** inside your selected directory.
-This folder contains all necessary files — you can **import it directly into SkyTemple** or **convert it back to `.wan`** with **GFXCrunch** for in-game use.

-## Object Generator Configurations
+## Sprite Generator Configurations

 ### Min Density